-Last updated on February 17th, 2019 at 09:25 pm
+Last updated on November 1st, 2019 at 12:42 pm

 How a paramotor wing works

-Before paramotoring existed paragliding pilots were using very similar wings to launch from hillsides.
-The original paragliding wings were very closely related to ram air parachutes and featured a very similar design.
-These wings created a lot of lift and were capable of staying aloft for many hours by using just wind and thermals.
+Before paramotoring existed, paragliding pilots were using very similar wings to launch from hillsides.
+The original paragliding wings were very closely related to ram air parachutes, and featured a very similar design.
+These wings created a lot of lift, and were capable of staying aloft for many hours by using just wind and thermals.

-When paramotoring was born paragliding pilots were using these same wings to launch with the aid of a motor.
+When paramotoring was born, paragliding pilots were using these same wings to launch, with the aid of a motor.
 But pilots soon realised wings needed to be much larger and stronger to cope with the extra weight.

 The modern paramotor wing is made of two layers of tough rip-stop fabric tightly stitched together.
-Rip-stop is a lightweight, nylon fabric with inter-woven reinforcement threads in a crosshatch pattern, so the material resists ripping or tearing.
+Rip-stop is a lightweight nylon fabric, with inter-woven reinforcement threads in a crosshatch pattern, so the material resists ripping or tearing.

 The top and bottom layers are held together with ribs that form the aerofoil shape and multiple cell openings.
-These cells let air pass into the wing so that it inflates as the wing moves forwards.
+These cells let air pass into the wing, so that it inflates as the wing moves forwards.
 The high pressure air that is forced into the wing keeps it inflated until forward motion stops.

 Pilots will hold the two main controls in their hands to steer the wing, these are called the brakes toggles.
 The brake toggles are connected to lines which pull down on the trailing edge of the wing.

 Most wings also have a trim system to give the pilot some control over speed.
-These work by changing the length of the two rear risers, or the C and D risers, which changes the profile of the aerofoil.
+Trimmers work by changing the length of the two rear risers, or the C and D risers, which changes the profile of the aerofoil.

 How a paramotor works - The motor

 The concept of using engines to keep paragliders aloft for extended periods was first introduced in the 1980's.
-Since then the basic idea has remained the same and all manufacturers follow the same basic design.
+Since then, the basic idea has remained the same, and all manufacturers follow the same basic design.

-How a paramotor works - The frame
+How a paramotor works: The frame

 Paramotor frames are made from strong but lightweight materials, usually aluminium or stainless steel tubing.
 Some manufacturers are also using carbon fibre and titanium, but these are much more expensive.